ritazh/s3proxydocker/README.md

 ## Other Deployment Options
 You can push S3Proxy as a docker app to various platforms.

-### Deploy to a Platform like Dokku
+### Deploy to Platforms like Dokku
  [Dokku](http://dokku.viewdocs.io/dokku/) is a Docker powered open source Platform as a Service that runs on any hardware or cloud provider.
 Dokku can use the S3Proxy [Dockerfile](Dockerfile) to instantiate containers to deploy and scale S3Proxy with few easy commands.
 Follow the [Depoy-to-Dokku](Deploy-to-Dokku.md) guide to host your own S3Proxy in Dokku.

-### Deploy to a Platform like Cloud Foundry
+### Deploy to Platforms like Cloud Foundry
  [Cloud Foundry](https://www.cloudfoundry.org/) is an open source PaaS that enables developers to deploy and scale applications in minutes, regardless of the cloud provider.
-Cloud Foundry with Diego can pull the S3Proxy Docker image from a Docker Registry then run it as containers.
+Cloud Foundry with Diego can pull the S3Proxy Docker image from a Docker Registry then run and scale it as containers.
 Follow the [Depoy-to-Cloud-Foundry](Depoy-to-Cloud-Foundry.md) guide to host your own S3Proxy in Cloud Foundry.

 ## Acknowledgements